 2 Syncrude is a large producer of electricity and is a net exporter to the Alberta grid.
 Emissions from electrical power generation are included in the Syncrude total and are part of the intensity calculated on a per-barrel produced basis.

-3 Syncrude’s 2018 GHG emission estimates were externally verified by Stantec.
+3 Syncrude’s 2019 GHG emissions were externally verified by Stantec.

 4 Includes fund credit purchases paid to the Government of Alberta under the Specified Gas Emitters Regulation (SGER) for 2015-17 and the Carbon Competitiveness Incentive Regulation (CCIR) for 2018-19, and the Technology Innovation and Emissions Reduction (TIER) for 2020.